grattan/R_at_Grattan/Why_use_R.Rmd

 * It's powerful, particularly when it comes to statistics and data science.
 * It's flexible and customisable.
 * It has an active community extending its capabilities all the time and providing support online.
+* It can be used to make publication-quality graphs.
 * It is becoming the norm in academic research and common in the corporate world.

-Everything you can do in Excel can, and usually should, be done in R.